tabitfree/rick-and-morty/README.md

 ### Requirements
 Implement as much requirements as possible

-* The app has to be written in TypeScrip
+* The app has to be written in TypeScript
 * The app will use graphQL API
 * You can use our skeleton (this repository)
 * Application should be able to run on every device and every orientation